Diffuse Domain Methods with Dirichlet Boundary Conditions: Numerical Experiments

 These results are shown in \cref{fig:difArc,fig:difInvArc}.

-\NSDDM{} (\cref{meth:nsddm}) almost always has the best $L^2$ errors, which is closely followed by \MixedZ{} (\cref{meth:mixed0}).
+\NSDDM{} (\cref{meth:nsddm}) has the lowest $L^2$ errors except at largest $h$ values, and is very closely followed by \MixedZ{} (\cref{meth:mixed0}).
 These will be a useful combination of methods to focus on to limit the combination of parameters, as this explores the new mixed methods and our version using Nitsche's method.
-This means we have a symmetric method that offers a high accuracy $L^2$ error, which would be beneficial for certain problems, for example the Stokes fluid flow.
+This means we have a symmetric method that offers a high accuracy $L^2$ result, which would be beneficial for certain problems, for example the Stokes fluid flow.

-In the $H^1$ errors \MixedZ{} preforms the best, and closely followed by \MixedO{}.
-However, \NSDDM{} preforms worse than other methods, this means a compromise of the symmetric property and $H^1$ needs to be considered depending on the problem.
-Furthermore, the second order results show that the $H^1$ errors for \MixedZ{} are improved as well. \NSDDM{} is not significantly impacted from increasing basis order.
+In the $H^1$ norm, \MixedZ{} produces the lowest errors of all methods tested, and is closely followed by \MixedO{}.
+However, \NSDDM{} produces larger $H^1$ errors than the other methods, this means a compromise of the symmetric property and $H^1$ accuracy needs to be considered depending on the problem.
+Furthermore, using quadratic basis functions improves the $H^1$ errors for \MixedZ{}, whereas \NSDDM{} is not significantly affected by increasing the basis order.